mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 Most account transitions were smooth.
 Everything was in Bitwarden, so I just added the new owner as an admin in our Bitwarden organization, and they were able to take possession of all the accounts.

 The one account that couldn't transfer over was Google.
 I used Google Cloud Platform for some TinyPilot services, but I never created a dedicated TinyPilot GCP account.
-I just used a dedicated TinyPilot GCP project within my normal GCP account.
+I just used a dedicated TinyPilot GCP project within my personal Google account.
 I figured that when the time came, I'd just transfer the project to the new owner.

-There's a big "Migrate" button at the top of my GCP project settings, so I stupidly thought Google would allow me to push that button and specify the new owner's GCP account as the destination.
+There's a big "Migrate" button at the top of the GCP project settings page, so I stupidly thought Google would allow me to push that button and specify the new owner's GCP account as the destination.

 {{<img src="gcp-migrate.webp" has-border="true">}}